Pasco Scallop Season Disruption

 These blooms are typically naturally occurring, however, more studies are focusing on potential environmental triggers.
 Heavy rainfall, nutrient variation, and temperature changes in the water have been suggested to influence the timing and intensity of these blooms.

 The levels of saxitoxins and Pyrodinum bahamense in the waters of Pasco County are being continuously monitored by the Florida Fish and Wildlife Conservation Commission (FWC).
-Until toxins levels drop below the safety threshold, established by the National Shellfish Sanitation Program, the local Pasco scallop season will continue to be suspended.
+Toxins levels must drop below the safety threshold, established by the National Shellfish Sanitation Program, before the FWC will reopen harvesting in the detected areas.
 As toxins can remain in the tissue of the shellfish for several weeks, caution should be taken when harvesting after a bloom.

 Current status level for Pyrodinium bahamense can be found on the Florida Fish and Wildlife Conservation Commission website.